 - You are only responsible for paying your in-network cost-share.
-Neighborhood will pay out-of-network providers and facilities directly. - Neighborhood generally must: - Cover emergency services without requiring you to get approval for services in advance (prior authorization). - Cover emergency services by out-of-network providers.

-- o Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits. - Count any amount you pay for emergency services or out-of-network services toward your deductible and out-of-pocket limit.
+Neighborhood will pay out-of-network providers and facilities directly. - Neighborhood generally must: - Cover emergency services without requiring you to get approval for services in advance (prior authorization). - Cover emergency services by out-of-network providers. - Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits. - Count any amount you pay for emergency services or out-of-network services toward your deductible and out-of-pocket limit. - Cover items and services that are furnished by a nonparticipating provider or nonparticipating emergency facility post-stabilization from an emergency service as required by law.